dflynngithub/word-scramble/README.md

 -   The `logging` library, which comes for free with my Python installation, and which allows me to log info, debug and error information to an external file called `output/scrmabled_strings.log`.
 -   The `os.path` library, which just allows me to check whether the input files actually exist and then handle errors accordingly.

+# Stretch goals

+-   I've provided a Dockerfile for this program, just because that looked like a pretty easy stretch goal to meet!
+I haven't built it, because the instructions say that you're happy to do so.
+I think you'll find everything you need in `Dockerfile` and `requirements.txt`, in the relative root directory.
+-   In a two-birds-one-stone maneuver, I've just attached this README directly to the Git repository, which should serve as enough documentation.
+-   Logging for general info and errors.
+-   Error handling and exception raising, which can usually be found alongside the logging.
-I chose not to write unit tests here.
+-   I chose not to write unit tests here.
 (I was slightly perplexed by the first item under `Deliverable` in the instructions, but I suspect that refers to Pepperstone's internal tests that check the functionality of my program.)
 While I did _start_ to write unit tests, I soon realised that my logging and exception handling basically performed the same job for this fairly straightforward scenario.
 Hopefully I haven't interpreted the situation incorrectly!